Docs

 b.
 Using a live endpoint:

-- Click "Add an endpoint" and type your endpoint URL (
+• Click "Add an endpoint" and type your endpoint URL (https://www.yourdomain.com/api/payments/stripe/webhook).
+Just replace www.yourdomain.com with your actual domain.

-in .env.local as the signing secret.
-If you're working in a live test server, you might configure this key differently, such as within the server's environment variable settings. - Now, Stripe events for payments will be listened to by the above endpoint.
-Make sure your website is deployed at https://www.yourdomain.com (opens in a new tab).
+• Now, Stripe events for payments will be listened to by the above endpoint.
+Make sure your website is deployed at https://www.yourdomain.com.

 Live Mode